3LucasZ/Self-Driving-Robot/README.md

 Software:
 - Python 3
-- All libraries used in requirements.txt
+- All libraries used are in requirements.txt